invoice-creator/invoiced/README.md

   document.getElementById('app')
 );

-Using react-redux we take the pure components and wire them up into a Redux Store by doing three things:
+Using react-redux we take the pure components and wire them up into a Redux Store by doing two things:

 1. Mapping the Store state into component input props
 2. Mapping actions into component output callback props